bestisblessed/nfl-ai/Models/IN-PROGRESS/INTERCEPTIONS/README.md

 ### Expected Output

-The script will output:
+#### Training Script Output:
 - Model performance metrics (accuracy, precision, recall, F1-score)
-- Confusion matrices for each model
+- Confusion matrices for each algorithm
+- Cross-validation results
+- Saved model files (*.pkl)

+#### Prediction Script Output:
+- Individual model prediction files in `predictions/` directory
+- American odds and probabilities for each QB

+#### Edge Analysis Output:
+- Comprehensive comparison table showing:
-- Sample interception probability predictions
+  - Model predictions vs bookmaker odds
+  - True probabilities (vig removed) vs implied probabilities (vig included)
+  - Edge percentages for each player
+- Terminal display ranked by model confidence

 ## Data Requirements

-The script expects a CSV file at `/Users/td/Code/nfl-ai/Models/IN-PROGRESS/data/PlayerStats.csv` with the following characteristics:
+The script expects a CSV file at `/Users/td/Code/nfl-ai/Models/IN-PROGRESS/final_data_pfr/player_stats_pfr.csv` with the following characteristics:
-- Contains NFL player statistics from multiple seasons
+- Contains NFL player statistics from seasons 2020-2025
 - Includes quarterback position data
 - Has the feature columns listed above
-- Contains an `interceptions` column for the target variable
+- Contains a `pass_int` column for the target variable (interceptions thrown)

 ## Model Performance

-The system trains and compares three different machine learning algorithms:
+The system trains and compares three different machine learning algorithms on historical NFL data (seasons 2020-2025).
+Performance metrics are evaluated using cross-validation:

-- **Logistic Regression**: ~66% accuracy (best performing)
+- **Logistic Regression**: Primary model, optimized for probability predictions
-- **Random Forest**: ~62% accuracy
+- **Random Forest**: Ensemble method for robustness
-- **XGBoost**: ~59% accuracy
+- **XGBoost**: Gradient boosting for complex patterns

-All three models are saved and can be used for predictions.
+All three models are saved as `.pkl` files and can be used for predictions.
+The Logistic Regression model is used by default for edge analysis due to its strong probability calibration.

 ## Prediction Methodology